candrapwr/IdSiberAi-CLI/README.md

 ### Database Operations
 ```
-"connect to MySQL database and show all tables"
+"connect to MySQL or PostgreSQL database and execute SELECT query"
-"execute SELECT query on PostgreSQL database"
-"create a new SQLite database with users table"
-"backup MySQL database to SQL file"
 ```

 ## 🏗️ Architecture